 A few words can make a world of difference if your partner has this love language.
-Compliments and an “I love you” can go a long way.
-On the other hand, negative or insulting comments can hurt your partner and it could take them longer to forgive than others.
+Compliments and an "I love you" can go a long way.
+On the other hand, hostile or insulting comments can hurt your partner, and it may take them longer to forgive than others.

 Learn more about the Words of Affirmation love language!

-Your partner might have the Acts of Service as their primary love language if their motto is “Actions speak louder than words.”
+Your partner might have the Acts of Service as their primary love language if their motto is "Actions speak louder than words."

-This love language expresses itself by doing things that you know your spouse would like.
+This love language focuses on specific actions that show you care and understand your partner.
 Cooking a meal, doing the laundry, and picking up their prescription on your way home from work are all acts of service.
-They require some thought, time, and effort.
+They require thought, time, and effort.

-All of these things should be done with positivity and with your partner’s ultimate happiness in mind to be considered an expression of love.
-Actions out of obligation or with a negative tone will not mean as much and can even sometimes hurt your partner.
+You should do all these acts with positivity and your partner's ultimate happiness in mind for them to be considered an expression of love.
+Doing something purely out of obligation or with a negative tone will not mean as much and can even sometimes hurt your partner.